-Medical Value: anti-inflammatory, bronchodilator
+Medicinal Value: anti-inflammatory, bronchodilator

 Myrcene: Described as earthy and musky, this terpene is prevalent in most all strains of cannabis and is known to enhance THC uptake in the body.
-Myrcene is also found in mango, hops, thyme, and citrus.
+Myrcene is also found in mango, hops, thyme and citrus.

-Medical Value: analgesic, anti-inflammatory, antibacterial, sedative
+Medicinal Value: analgesic, anti-inflammatory, antibacterial, sedative

 Caryophyllene: Known to have an aroma that is peppery, woody and spicy, this is the only terpene proven to interact with the endocannabinoid system in our bodies through the CB2 receptor.
-Also found in Basil, oregano, pepper, and cinnamon.
+Also found in basil, oregano, pepper and cinnamon.

-Medical Value: : anti-inflammatory, analgesic, anti-spasmodic, sleep aid
+Medicinal Value: : anti-inflammatory, analgesic, anti-spasmodic, sleep aid

 Limonene: Common in Sativa varieties, it is associated with elevated mood.
 It can also be found in the citrus rinds, juniper and mint.
 Limonene has a unique ability to quicken the absorption of other terpenes in the body.

-Medical Value: anxiolytic, anti-depressant, gastroesophageal reflux, anti-fungal
+Medicinal Value: anxiolytic, anti-depressant, gastroesophageal reflux, anti-fungal

 Linalool: This terpene’s hallmark is its floral scent, reminiscent of sharp and sweet wildflowers.
 It is also found in lavender, laurel, birch and rosewood.
-IT has calming and sedative properties and can help relieve anxiety.
+It has calming and sedative properties and can help relieve anxiety.

-Medical Value: analgesic, anti-epileptic, anti-depressant, anti-anxiety
+Medicinal Value: analgesic, anti-epileptic, anti-depressant, anti-anxiety

-Medical Value: antibacterial, anti-anxiety, immunostimulant
+Medicinal Value: antibacterial, anti-anxiety, immunostimulant

-Medical Value: sedative, anti-proliferative
+Medicinal Value: sedative, anti-proliferative

 Ocimene: Found in a wide variety of botanicals, it is known for its sweet and woody scent.
-Plants use Ocimene to defend themselves against pests in nature.
+Plants use ocimene to defend themselves against pests in nature.
 It is also found in mint, parsley, pepper, basil, orchids and kumquats.

-Medical Value: anti-fungal
+Medicinal Value: anti-fungal

 Humulene: Another strong contributor to the earthy aroma of cannabis, this terpene is also present in hops and coriander.
 Humulene can act as an appetite suppressant and offers potent anti-inflammatory abilities.

-Medical Value: anti-inflammatory, anti-bacterial, analgesic
+Medicinal Value: anti-inflammatory, anti-bacterial, analgesic

 Geraniol: Creating a delightfully sweet smell akin to roses, this terpene is present in geraniums, lemons and tobacco and is often used in perfumes and other cosmetics.
-It is also an effective mosquito repellant.
+It is also an effective mosquito repellent.

-Medical Value: neuroprotective, anti-fungal, anti-fungal, anti-tumor
+Medicinal Value: neuroprotective, anti-fungal, anti-fungal, anti-tumor

 CB1: Receives THC molecules - These receptors are concentrated in the brain, central nervous system, and scattered throughout other bodily tissue.
 They mediate many of the psychoactive effects associated with cannabis.